In Her Shoes (film)

-In Her Shoes is a 2005 American comedy-drama film based on the novel of the same name by Jennifer Weiner.
-It is directed by Curtis Hanson with an adapted screenplay by Susannah Grant and stars Cameron Diaz, Toni Collette, and Shirley MacLaine.
+In Her Shoes is a 2005 American romantic comedy-drama film directed by Curtis Hanson and written by Susannah Grant, based on the 2002 novel of the same name by Jennifer Weiner.
+It stars Cameron Diaz, Toni Collette, and Shirley MacLaine.
 The film focuses on the relationship between two sisters and their grandmother.

+In Her Shoes premiered at the 2005 Toronto International Film Festival, and was released in the United States on October 7, 2005, by 20th Century Fox.
+It grossed $83.6 million worldwide against a $35 million budget, and received mostly positive reviews from critics.

 Plot

-Maggie and Rose Feller are very different sisters, raised by their father, Michael and their step-mother Sydelle, after their mother, Caroline died in a car accident.
-Rose is the elder; an ostensibly plain and serious lawyer who is protective of Maggie despite her flaws.
-Maggie is a free spirit who is unable to hold a steady job (partly due to her dyslexia) and turns to alcohol and men for emotional and financial support.
-After Sydelle throws Maggie out, Rose grudgingly allows Maggie to move in with her in her Rittenhouse Square apartment in Philadelphia.
-Maggie struggles to find a job and soon causes problems for Rose, including getting her car towed.
-Their already difficult relationship turns worse when Rose catches Maggie in bed with Jim, a man Rose has been dating.
-A heartbroken and furious Rose throws Maggie out.
+Sisters Maggie and Rose Feller are very different, raised by their father, Michael, and their stepmother Sydelle, after their mother, Caroline, died in a car accident.
+The eldest, Rose, an ostensibly plain and serious lawyer, is protective of Maggie despite her flaws.
+A free spirit, Maggie can't hold a steady job (partly due to her dyslexia) and turns to alcohol and men for emotional and financial support.

+After Sydelle throws Maggie out, Rose grudgingly allows her move in with her in her Rittenhouse Square apartment in Philadelphia.
+Maggie struggles to get work and soon causes Rose problems, including getting her car towed.
+Their already difficult relationship worsens when Rose catches Maggie in bed with Jim, a man Rose has been dating.
+A heartbroken and furious Rose throws her out.

-A few days before, while secretly looking through her father's desk for money, Maggie had discovered a bundle of old greeting cards for her and Rose, containing cash, from their "estranged" grandmother Ella.
-Homeless and without job prospects, Maggie travels to Florida to find Ella.
-Believing Maggie is on vacation, Ella invites her to stay in her home.
-Ella admits to her close friend Ethel how Caroline had bipolar, and sent Ella a note several days before her death to look after her girls.
-As time passes, Ella deduces that Maggie has visited to do nothing but sunbathe and try to get money from her.
-Maggie asks Ella to finance an acting career, but Ella instead proposes to match her salary dollar for dollar if she accepts a job with the assisted living section of her grandmother's retirement community.
+A few days before, while looking through her father's desk for money, Maggie discovered a bundle of old greeting cards for her and Rose, containing cash, from their "estranged" grandmother Ella.
+Homeless and without job prospects, she travels to Deerfield Beach, Florida, to find Ella.
+Believing Maggie is on vacation, Ella invites her to stay with her.
+Ella confides to her close friend Ethel that Caroline was mentally ill and prior to her death, wrote a note to Ella asking her to look after her daughters.

+As time passes, Ella realizes Maggie has visited only to sunbathe and steal money from her.
+After Maggie asks her to finance an acting career, Ella proposes to match her salary if she accepts a job with the assisted living section of the retirement community.

-Meanwhile, Rose quits her job and decides to take some time off, becoming a dog-walker.
-She begins dating Simon Stein, a coworker whom she had previously ignored.
+Meanwhile, Rose quits her job and becomes a dog-walker.
+She begins dating Simon Stein, a colleague from the law firm.
 They fall in love and get engaged.
-Maggie is befriended by one of her patients, a blind retired professor of English literature, who has asked Maggie to read works of poetry to him.
-Because of her dyslexia, she struggles at first, but the professor offers guidance and emotional support and over time she improves.
+Maggie is befriended by a patient, a blind retired professor of English literature, who asks her to read poetry to him.
+Due to her dyslexia, she struggles at first, but she improves with the professor's guidance and emotional support.